 #4.
 The SSID is not the same as the one of your router.

 #5.
-The WiFi reach is too bad – the IP camera is too far from the router.
+The WiFi reach is too bad – the IP camera is too far from the router or there are too many walls in between.

 #6.
 The wireless IP camera gets a wrong IP address.

-If you have a wireless IP camera or a wireless IP camera system, and the IP camera WiFi is not working no matter if it’s outdoor or indoor, you can try the top 8 workable solutions to fix the issue.
+If you have a wireless IP camera or a wireless IP camera system, and the IP camera WiFi is not connecting or the IP camera keeps going offline no matter if it's outdoor or indoor, you can try the top 9 workable solutions to fix the issue.

-Check if the antennas are fixed well or not at the first place when you find the IP camera not working.
+Check if the antennas are fixed well or not at the first place when you find the IP camera won't connect to WiFi.
 Normally, when you get the product package, the antennas are not connected to the camera.
 You need to manually install the antennas to the wireless IP camera.
-Make sure you’ve tightened the antennas to the camera.
+Make sure you've tightened the antennas to the camera.

 Top 2.
 Make Sure the Wireless IP Camera Is Powered on

 Check if the power supply of the wireless IP camera is working properly.
 Make sure the power adapter is plugged into a working socket.
 If you get a battery powered wireless IP camera, check if the battery is still at work.
-Charge up the battery.
+Change or charge up the battery.

 Top 3.
 Ensure the Password Is Correct

-For many times the IP camera won’t connect to WiFi only because of the password.
-Make sure the login password is correct.
+For many times the IP camera won't connect to WiFi or failed to log in only because of the password.
+Make sure the WiFi login password is correct.
 Sometimes you get many passwords and you may mix them up.
 Check the password list and ensure the password you enter is the right one of the WiFi.

 Top 4.
 Check the SSID in WiFi Settings

-Normally, you need to set the SSID when the first time you set up the wireless IP camera.
+Normally, you need to set the SSID when the first time you set up your newly bought wireless IP camera.
 Please set it the same as the SSID of your router.
-To work it out, you need the IP camera software on computer.
+To work it out, you need the IP camera software on computer or on your mobile phone.
 Here we take Reolink IP camera WiFi setup as the example.
 For more details, please visit How to Activate Wireless Settings of WiFi IP Cameras.

 1. Connect the wireless IP camera to the router via an Ethernet cable.